 FPSO hull arrives in Brazil for module integration

-Brazilian oil and gas company Petrobras has informed that the hull of the FPSO P-71 has arrived from China to a Brazilian shipyard for integration with other modules.
+Brazilian oil and gas company Petrobras has informed that the hull of the FPSO P-71 has arrived from China at a Brazilian shipyard for integration with other modules.

 Petrobras said on Tuesday that the hull of the FPSO P-71 had arrived in Espírito Santo on March 16.
 The trip began on December 12, 2019, when the hull left the CIMC Raffles shipyard in China, heading for Brazil.